dawidjaniga/mybudget/libs/client/README.md

 # MyBudget API Client
-This library is the the wrapper client for MyBudget API (@TODO: Paste API Address) for lastest browsers and Node.js.
-It needs an MyBudget API key to be configured.
+This library is the the wrapper client for MyBudget API for lastest browsers and Node.js
 ## Installation
 ```
 yarn add mybudget